Attention.

 So, how does this affect Barbados, and what actions should be taken to embrace and prepare for this technological revolution?
 Well, firstly nothing can meaningfully be done until all of the stakeholders, both in the public and private sectors, familiarize themselves with what this technology is, and what it is capable of.

-This is true even in those areas where these changes are likely not to have a major impact in the near future, as the future has a nasty habit at coming at you faster than you might expect.
+This is true even in those areas where these changes are likely not to have a major impact in the near future, as the future has a nasty habit of coming at you faster than you might expect.

 Seminars, some of which are already occurring, which employ experts to educate and demonstrate what will be required, particularly those targeted at key sectors of the economy: tourism, banking and other financial services, agriculture and construction as examples.
 The training of teachers and the revamping of education curricula for secondary and especially tertiary levels will be essential to equip the upcoming students with the understanding necessary to navigate this new world.